open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 ---
-title: Checklist for TroublesShooting OpenTelemetry Node.js Tracing Issues
+title: Announcing a Community Demo for OpenTelemetry
-linkTitle: TroublesShooting Node.js Tracing Issues
+linkTitle: OpenTelemetry Community Demo
-date: 2022-06-15
+date: 2022-06-16
+author: Carter Socha
 ---

 As OpenTelemetry matures, users are increasingly looking for best practice